 One terrific species of plant that grows well with yams is any of the legumes.
 These plants actually enhance soil and crop growth because they harness nitrogen, a crucial nutrient for leafy growth and plant health.
 Pole-type beans or peas are best because they can be trained to rise above the sweet potatoes.

 Companion planting with yams should also take into consideration the plot size and size of the plants.
 Yams will sprawl with vine-like growth, so using plants such as squash nearby is not advised.

 Common Companion Plants for Yams

 Yams are tropical and subtropical species.
-As such, they need full sun, consistent moisture and loose, rich soil.
-Because the edible part of the plant is under ground, the yams need protection from larvae and insects that live in the soil.
+As such, they need full sun, consistent moisture, and loose, rich soil.
+Since the edible part of the plant is underground, the yams need protection from larvae and insects that live in the soil.

 - Summer savory is an herb that seems to repel sweet potato weevils and also enhances soil fertility.

 - Dill attracts hoverflies and some predatory wasps, which in turn eat unfavorable insects such as aphids and spider mites.

 - Oregano is also useful in repelling several pest species.

 Plants to put at the edge of a sweet potato bed can also be culinary yam companion plants that share the same growing requirements, such as cilantro and basil.